DmytroAstakhov/UA-Sneakers/README.md

 # vue-ua-sneakers

-This template should help get you started developing with Vue 3 in Vite.
+Vue 3 in Vite.

+## Important

+Use VPN if you are from Ukraine to get all data from the backend.

 ## Recommended IDE Setup